Your source for free career tools and tutorials

-The unfortunate truth is that no matter how qualified a person is, if they have made noticeable grammar mistakes, they may be passed over for another individual who has fewer or no mistakes.
+The unfortunate truth is that no matter how qualified a person is if they made noticeable grammar mistakes, they may be passed over for someone else who made no mistakes.

-, be sure that you have followed these rules listed below.
+, be sure that you have followed these rules listed here.

 Proper Resume Grammar

-You must uphold the proper qualifications and possess the interviewing skills required to get the job.
+.
+You must hold the proper qualifications and possess the interview skills required to get the job.
 However, avoiding these mistakes and correcting them can benefit you.

 - Elements of Grammar to Avoid